Notable Cases and Press Coverage

 In United States v.
-Baires Reyes, Mr. Zilversmit successfully argued that the "independent source" exception to warrant requirement did not extend to items that had been removed from house before warrant was subsequently obtained.
+Baires Reyes, Mr. Zilversmit successfully argued that the "independent source" exception to the warrant requirement did not extend to items that had been removed from house before warrant was subsequently obtained.
 The Court reversed the robbery conviction and all charges were later dismissed.
 The oral argument can be viewed here.

 In Dow v.
-Virga, Mr. Zilversmit successfully argued successfully argued a federal writ of habeas of habeas corpus where the prosecutor lied to the jury about what occurred at the line up.
+Virga, Mr. Zilversmit successfully argued a federal writ of habeas corpus based on prosecutorial misconduct where the prosecutor lied to the jury about what occurred at the line up.
 The Ninth Circuit Court of Appeals ruled that the state court had unreasonably denied Dow's appeal, and reversed Dow's conviction.
 His case was later dismissed.
-The oral argument itself can be heard here.
+The oral argument can be heard here.

 In People v.
-Brown, Mr. Zilversmit is successfully expanding the reach of the new statute which eliminated the felony murder rule (S.B.
+Brown, Mr. Zilversmit's representation resulted in expanding the reach of the new statute that eliminated the felony murder rule (S.B.
 1437, Penal Code Sec.
 1170.95).

 In re Marcus W., Mr. Zilversmit successfully brought a writ to establish that juveniles in transfer hearings have the right to challenge the reliability of the evidence presented, and that transfer hearings must be based only on reliable evidence.
 Mr. Zilversmit successfully kept Marcus in juvenile court and later won his acquittal of murder charges.
 It was the first published opinion reversing a transfer decision in San Francisco in almost twenty years.